Package 'stratallo'

 (numeric or NULL)

-lower bounds m1,,mHm_1,\ldots,m_H, optionally imposed on sample sizes in strata.
-If no lower bounds should be imposed, then m must be set to NULL.
-If M is not NULL, it is then required that m < M.
+optional lower bounds m1,,mHm_1,\ldots,m_H for the stratum sample sizes.
+If no lower bounds are desired, set m = NULL.
+If M is not NULL, it is required that mh<Mhm_h < M_h for all strata.

 M